Chairman & Chief Investment Officer

 Concurrently, in 1999, Mr. Alexander assisted Mr. Jacob in founding Jacob Asset Management and launching a new mutual fund - Jacob Internet Fund.
 In addition to serving as Chief Portfolio Manager of the Wisdom Fund, Mr. Alexander assists in the day-to-day management of the Jacob Internet Fund and the Jacob Small Cap Growth Fund.

 Director of Research & Co-Portfolio Manager

-Darren Chervitz serves as the Director of Research and Co-Portfolio Manager of the Jacob Internet Fund and the Jacob Small-Cap Growth Fund for Jacob Asset Management.
+Darren Chervitz serves as the Chief Portfolio Manager of the Micro Cap Growth Fund as well as the Director of Research and Co-Portfolio Manager of the Jacob Internet Fund and the Jacob Small Cap Growth Fund for Jacob Asset Management.
 He joined the firm shortly after it was founded in 1999.